rewfergu/neighborhood-map/README.md

 [http://rewfergu.github.io/neighborhood-map/](http://rewfergu.github.io/neighborhood-map/)

+## API keys
+This project uses several APIs that require IDs in order to run.
+The IDs have been intentionally left out of this repo and need to be put back in order to run properly.

 ## To Run

 1. Clone the project
 2. 'npm install' to load in the modules
 3. 'cd src'
+4. insert api keys
-4. 'python -m SimpleHTTPServer 8000'
+5. 'python -m SimpleHTTPServer 8000'

+## gulp tasks
+1. gulp watch - update css
+2. gulp build - minify html/css/js